irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Ombudsteam.
 These parties will review the situation and may reverse the moderation decision or take other action as appropriate.

-In cases where the advice from legal counsel is to restrict an individual from using IRTF systems and/or from participating in IRTF meetings, the IRTF Chair will follow the principles outlined in the Statement on Restricting Access [RESTRICTING].
-Due to the potential impact on the standards process, due to shared infrastructure and joint meetings between IRTF and IETF, any such action by the IRTF Chair will only be taken in consultation with the IESG.

 # Language and Imagery

 English is the de facto language in which the IRTF works, but is not the